-To create a skill, use the Bot Framework to create a speech bot.
+To create a skill, use the Azure Bot Service to create a bot.
 The framework provides two options that you can use to build your bot: a .NET SDK or a Node.js SDK.

-For an overview of the framework, see How the Bot Framework works.
+For an overview of the framework, see How the Azure Bot Service works.
 These are the Bot Framework topics that will tell you what you need to know in order to build and deploy your first bot.

 Use the online editor to create your Cortana skill

 |Tutorial to create your Cortana skill||Tutorial to quickly build a bot for your Cortana Skill.|

 |My bots list configured for Cortana||View or create bots for your Cortana Skill.|